Last updated on November 19, 2025

 You might think that just gaining life isn’t a very valuable effect, and you’d usually be right.
 But you’re naturally going to be playing a slower deck and gaining life is still good against aggro decks, at least in Limited.

 That being said, you aren't very likely to want Honden of Cleansing Fire on its own.
-But gaining four life (or even six) per turn is going to win you games against most aggro decks once you have another shrine in play.
+But gaining 4-6 life per turn is going to win you games against most aggro decks once you have another shrine in play.
 This is admittedly one of the weaker shrines in Commander since you don’t usually have to worry about an aggro deck running you over on a multiplayer board.

 Honden of Seeing Winds

-Of course we can!
 Honden of Seeing Winds is by far one of the best shrines we have access to.
-Drawing cards is always good and it quickly becomes the best card on the board when it turns into an effect that draws three, four, or ten cards each turn.
+Drawing cards is always good and it quickly becomes the best card on the board when it turns into an effect that draws three, four, or 10 cards each turn.

 Sanctum of Calm Waters